Why You Need to Consider Age of Montessori’s High-Quality Montessori Training

 - Following these two portions of training, students complete a full year of student teaching in a fully equipped Montessori classroom under the direction of a certified teacher or in some cases, at a self-directed site.

-Age of Montessori offers the full certification course for Early Childhood and Elementary as well as an online-only Information course for those who wish to understand the fullness of Montessori without becoming a certified teacher.
+Age of Montessori offers the full certification course for Early Childhood and Elementary as well as many short online Professional Development Courses for those who wish enhance their knowledge of the Montessori Method.

 We also offer training for elementary teachers for ages 6 – 9.
 Learn more about Elementary Certification

 Come and learn more about your child’s development and the Montessori Method of education.
 We look forward to welcoming you!